sunsided/k8sfwd/README.md

-# Kubernetes Port Forwarding Automation
+# k8s:fwd ⸺ config-based kubernetes multi-port forwarding

 Provide a `.k8sfwd` file in your project root and run this application to forward to multiple targets